Inference-Driven Uplink for 6G: Architecture, Principles, and Challenges: Key Challenges and Future Directions

-While GenCom is primarily envisioned for uplink use cases, downlink scenarios also hold promise, particularly for applications where semantically rich content must be delivered to end-users.
-However, resource-constrained user devices may not be able to support full-scale generative inference locally.
-One promising direction is split inference, where the GenAI model is partitioned: a lightweight segment runs on the user side, while the heavier layers remain on the network side.
-This opens up new challenges in determining optimal split points, managing communication overhead between segments, and minimizing end-to-end latency.
+\re{ InferCom shows robustness to transmission errors in the single-user setting through inference-driven reconstruction.
+Extending this capability to multi-user scenarios, however, introduces new challenges, as interference may degrade inference performance.
+A key open problem is to characterize the relationship between inference performance and interference conditions and to identify the operating regimes in which degradation becomes significant.
+Such understanding will provide useful guidance for interference management, particularly in dense deployments.
+Furthermore, when multiple users transmit sensory data for a shared downstream service, the problem becomes multimodal fusion under wireless constraints.
+In this context, InferCom may support multimodal fusion by enabling joint processing of heterogeneous observations at the receiver.
+Achieving this, however, requires future multiple access designs to further account not only for interference, but also for cross-modal correlation across distributed sources and possible misalignment among the received modalities.}

-\subsubsection{Security and Semantic Inference Attacks}
+\subsection{Security and Semantic Inference Attacks}

-The ability of GenCom to operate under extremely low-SNR conditions with high semantic fidelity introduces a new class of security risks.
-An adversary equipped with a powerful generative model may infer transmitted content even from heavily degraded signals.
-This challenges traditional physical-layer security schemes based on secrecy capacity.
-A promising mitigation is to secure system elements that influence error distribution, such as interleavers, using cryptographic techniques.
-For instance, cryptographically secured or quantum-generated random interleaver may help obfuscate the structure of transmitted data and disrupt adversarial inference.
-However, this introduces a new trade-off between security strength and added system complexity.
+The ability of InferCom to operate under extremely low-SNR conditions with high semantic fidelity faces a new class of security and semantic inference attacks.
+An adversary equipped with a powerful GenAI model may infer transmitted content even from severely degraded signals.
+This challenges traditional PHY-layer security schemes that are grounded \re{in} secrecy capacity.